wfordh/higgins_site_hydeout/_drafts/baseball-thoughts-fantasy-and-mlb-draft.md

 * Kyren Paris, CA HS SS: super young for class SS who grew into some tools this spring and is from the Bay Area.
 * Gunnar Henderson, AL HS SS: young for class SS with a lefty bat.
 Not a guarantee to stick at short, but bat should be enough for 3B.
 Alabama Class 3A basketball player of the year, too.
 * Matthew Lugo, PR HS SS: young for class (sense a theme?)
 SS from Puerto Rico with awesome bloodlines as the nephew of Carlos Beltran.
+* Brennan Malone, FL HS RHP: nice combination of velo, off-speed, command, and classic starter's body at 6'5" 210.
-* Blake Walston, NC HS LHP: popup
+* Blake Walston, NC HS LHP: popup arm who is young for the class with great reports on his curveball.
+Also a quarterback for his HS team.
-* Braden Shewmake, Texas A&M 2B:
+* Braden Shewmake, Texas A&M 2B: Hit 11 homers as a freshman, but only 11 combined during next two years.
+Good hit tool.

-Other names t
+Michael Toglia, Michael Busch, and Seth Johnson are other names that have actually been linked to the A's.
+My preference order for those guys Busch, Toglia, and Johnson.
+I could see the A's interest in Johnson, a shortstop turned pitcher, as in the past they have had interest in guys converted to the mound.
+Maurice Hampton is a four star football recruit for LSU and has the tools you'd expect, but is a bit too raw for me.

+Other names that appeal to me later in the draft are

 ***